Crowfoot: After the treaty

 As time went on, disputes would occur between the First Nations members and Canadian officials over the terms of the treaty.
 During the fall of 1881, government employees from I. G. Baker Company, who were in charge of supplying the Blackfoot with food, began reducing rations.
 On two occasions, they ran out of flour and beef, causing starvation.
 Even when supplies were adequate, they barely satisfied the people's hunger, leading to discontent and complaints.
 As fall began to change to winter, these feelings grew to anger and discontent.
 Feeling the plight of his people, Crowfoot led two delegations to the farm instructor to plead for more generous rations.
 Their pleas were not taken seriously, so they resorted to intimidation, threatening the government employees and firing a gun in the direction of the rations house.
 On another occasion in January 1882, Crowfoot intervened to defend a secondary chief named Bull Elk, who was being wrongly arrested for stealing a steer head from I.G.
 Baker that he had actually paid for.
 At this point, Crowfoot denounced the government employees for their mistreatment of the Blackfoot people.
 He declared that he would turn Bull Elk over when he would receive a fair trial.
 The I.G.
 Baker employees had no choice but to agree.
-Although, Bull Elk was arbitrarily arrested a second time, enraging the Blackfoot warriors.
-Crowfoot was also furious, and led these men to confront Superintendent Leif Newry Fitzroy Crozier, the commanding North-West Mounted Police (NWMP) officer for this area.
+But Bull Elk was arbitrarily arrested a second time, enraging the Blackfoot warriors.
+Crowfoot was also furious, and led these men to confront Superintendent Leif Newry Fitzroy Crozier, the commanding NWMP officer for this area.
 Crowfoot resisted his temptations to unleash his men on the outnumbered Canadians.
 He knew that vengeance would be only a temporary satisfaction that would soon turn to despair as the Canadians would return in greater numbers looking to spill blood, just as they done to the Métis under Louis Riel.
 He sent the men home, and Bull Elk was tried and found not guilty of theft.